raspberrypi/documentation/configuration/config-txt/memory.md

 | 512MB     | `384`                         |
 | 1GB or greater | `512`                    |

 It is possible to set `gpu_mem` to larger values, however this should be avoided since it can cause problems, such as preventing Linux from booting.
-There is no performance advantage from specifying values larger than is necessary.
 The minimum value is `16`, however this disables certain GPU features.

 On the Raspberry Pi 4 the 3D component of the GPU has its own memory management unit (MMU), and does not use memory from the `gpu_mem` allocation.
 Instead memory is allocated dynamically within Linux.
 This may allow a smaller value to be specified for `gpu_mem` on the Pi 4, compared to previous models.